-Definitions.
+- Definitions.
 At the outset, it is critical for any privacy law to define the different types of companies that handle consumers' personal data.
-Specifically, legislation should distinguish between two roles: (1) companies that decide how personal data is collected, used, shared, and stored - called "controllers" or "businesses" and (2) companies that handle personal data on behalf of those other companies - called "processors" or "service providers."
-All state consumer privacy laws adopt this critical distinction, separately defining "controllers" and "processors" and
+Specifically, legislation should distinguish between two roles: (1) companies that decide how personal data is collected, used, shared, and stored called "controllers" or "businesses" and (2) companies that handle personal data on behalf of those other companies called "processors" or "service providers."
+Every state consumer privacy law adopts this critical distinction.
+Any privacy law must define both roles, so that it can impose strong but distinct obligations on both types of companies. - Role-Dependent Obligations.
+Legislation should impose strong obligations on all companies to safeguard consumer's personal data - and those obligations must reflect the company's role in handling that data.
+For example, because controllers under all 13 comprehensive state privacy laws decide why and how to collect a consumer's personal data, those companies are obligated to provide consumers

-&lt;sup>2 See, e.g., Cal.
+5 See, e.g., Cal.
 Civil Code 1798.140(d, ag); Colorado CPA Sec.
 6-1-1303(7, 19); Connecticut DPA Sec.
 1(8, 21); Delaware Personal Data Privacy Act, Sec.
 12D-102(9, 24); Florida Digital Bill of Rights Sec.
 501.702((9)(a)(4), (24)); Indiana Senate Enrolled Act No. 5 (Chapter 2, Sec.
 9, 22); Iowa Senate File 262 (715D.1(8, 21)); Montana Consumer Data Privacy Act Sec.
 2(8,18); Oregon CPA Sec.
 1(8, 15); Tennessee Information Protection Act 47-18-3201(8, 20); Texas Data Privacy and Security Act Sec.
 541.001(8, 23); Utah CPA Sec.
 13-61-101(12, 26); Virginia CDPA Sec.
 59.1-575.

-&lt;sup>3 For example, privacy laws in Hong Kong, Malaysia, and Argentina distinguish between "data users" that control the collection or use of data and companies that only process data on behalf of others.
+6 For example, privacy laws in Hong Kong, Malaysia, and Argentina distinguish between "data users" that control the collection or use of data and companies that only process data on behalf of others.
 In Mexico, the Philippines, and Switzerland, privacy laws adopt the "controller" and "processor" terminology.
 Likewise, the APEC Cross Border Privacy Rules, which the US Department of Commerce has strongly supported and promoted, apply only to controllers and are complemented by the APEC Privacy Recognition for Processors, which helps companies that process data demonstrate adherence to privacy obligations and helps controllers identify qualified and accountable processors.
 In addition, the International Standards Organization in 2019 published its first data protection standard, ISO 27701, which recognizes the distinct roles of controllers and processors in handling personal data.
 For additional information on the longstanding distinction between controllers and processors - sometimes called businesses and service providers - BSA has published a summary available here.